A1337CBS/Auth-AIS/README.md

 <i>For further details, please refer to the paper.</i>

 # Why create this?
 Usage of AIS is increasing rapidly, yet literature on it is scarce.
-The available literature, provides solution on it that is not standard compliant or could be done just using a simple software update to add broadcast authentication AIS.
-Thus, our contribution is to raise awareness about this and provide a solution that is standard and backwards compatible.
+The available literature, provides contribution on it that is not standard compliant or could be done just using a simple software update.
+Thus, our contribution is to raise awareness about this and provide a solution that is standard compliant and backwards compatible.

 # How to use
 This project has two parts, two C++ programs and a flowgraph in GNURadio.
 To set them up: </br>